hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/223_knowledge_its_source_and_acquirement.md

 scientific men have flashed like sudden floods of light in their mental atmosphere, which they had only to catch and formulate.
 But such truths never appear in the mind of an uncultured and wild savage.
-All these go to prove that hard Tapasyâ, or practice of austerities in the shape of devout contemplation and constant study of a subject is at the root of all illumination in its respective spheres.
+All these go to prove that hard Tapasyā, or practice of austerities in the shape of devout contemplation and constant study of a subject is at the root of all illumination in its respective spheres.